On this page:

 Wherever possible, ensure young people are geographically close to their community and family.

 To provide a safe, humane and secure environment for young people and staff.

-There are six juvenile justice centres in NSW.
+There are seven juvenile justice centres in NSW.
 These centres are located at

 Campbelltown, Central Coast,

 Reiby Juvenile Justice Centre at Campbelltown addresses the special needs of 10 to 16 year old male detainees with behaviour difficulties.

 A detention centre for young women offenders operates at Juniperina juvenile justice centre at Lidcombe.

 All custodial facilities provide an extensive range of educational, recreational, vocational, specialised counselling and personal development programs.
 Juvenile Justice provides individual case management to detainees to plan for their positive reintegration into their communities.

 Psychologists and counsellors provide psychological services to young people, including assessment, counselling and group work.
 They advise staff in juvenile justice centres regarding case management and also provide reports on detainees to the courts.